hardspoon/CursorLens/README.md

 2. `RAILWAY_DOMAIN`:
    - Your Railway domain (e.g., your-app.up.railway.app)

-3. `NGROK_URL` (Optional):
+3. `NGROK_URL`:
-   - Your custom ngrok domain if you have one
+   - Your custom ngrok domain (e.g., your-domain.ngrok-free.app)

 ## How It Works

 This service:
+1. Uses a single ngrok session to avoid the concurrent session limit
+2. Creates a configuration file for the tunnel
-1. Connects to your Railway domain on port 4040
+3. Connects to your Railway domain on port 4040
-2. Creates an ngrok tunnel to that connection
-3. Makes it available via ngrok's URL or your custom domain
+4. Makes it available via your custom domain

 ## Setup Instructions